Tehama County Court Records

 Tehama County Civil Court Records

-The Civil Division of the Tehama County Superior Court handles lawsuits involving contract disputes, personal injury claims, property disputes, foreclosures, evictions (unlawful detainer), and small claims matters.
-The same division also processes family law, probate, guardianship, conservatorship, and adoption cases.
+The Civil Division handles lawsuits involving contract disputes, personal injury claims, property disputes, foreclosures, evictions (unlawful detainer), and small claims matters.
+Family law, probate, guardianship, conservatorship, and adoption cases are also processed through this division.

-Tehama County Superior Court — Civil Division
+Tehama County Superior Court Civil Division

 Address: 1740 Walnut Street, Red Bluff, CA 96080